Sangarshanan/implementing-basic-concepts-and-algorithms/README.md

 One main concept in making images better is the use of octaves.
 Input image is repeatedly downscaled, and gradient ascent is applied to all the images, and then the result is merged into a single output image.
 ![alt text](https://camo.githubusercontent.com/c45620849e3c05fc1cbf6f4f4786f89c98153159/68747470733a2f2f73332e616d617a6f6e6177732e636f6d2f626f6f6b2e6b657261732e696f2f696d672f6368382f64656570647265616d5f70726f636573732e706e67)

+## Open AI Gym ##

+A toolkit for developing and comparing reinforcement learning algorithms.

+#### Problem:

+A car is on a one-dimensional track, positioned between two "mountains".
+The goal is to drive up the mountain on the right; however, the car's engine is not strong enough to scale the mountain in a single pass.
+Therefore, the only way to succeed is to drive back and forth to build up momentum.